securade/yolov7face/README.md

 model_configs = YOLOv7Configs(weights=my_model, cfg='widerface.yaml')
 ```

-In case you don't have any pre-trained face detector model, you can use one of the provided pre-trained models
+In case you don't have your own pre-trained face detector model, you can use one of the pre-trained models
-in the library:
+that comes with the library:

 ```python
 from yolov7face import YOLOV7_WIDERFACE_MODEL, YOLOv7Configs